 Purpose: This section provides an overview of the organizational structure and introduces the key team members driving the business.
 It illustrates the management hierarchy, roles, and expertise that will ensure the business's success.
-A strong, capable management team is often a key factor in convincing investors to support your business.
-It also details how responsibilities are divided and the operational flow within the business.
+A strong,

-- Organizational structure (org chart) - · Management team bios, highlighting experience and qualifications - Roles and responsibilities of key team members - Leadership and operational team members and their backgrounds - External advisors or consultants, if applicable - · Governance structure (if relevant), such as board of directors or advisory board - Staffing plans and key hires required to scale the business - Professional development plans for the team
+- Organizational structure (org chart) - · Management team bios, highlighting experience and qualifications - Roles and responsibilities of key team members - Leadership and operational team members and their backgrounds - External advisors or consultants, if applicable - Governance structure (if relevant), such as board of directors or advisory board - Staffing plans and key hires required to scale the business - Professional development plans for the team